Dunk Low Retro

 But not for long.
 By 2002, Nike was willing to try almost anything to break into the one sport it had yet to really plant its flag in: skateboarding.
 It turned to the Dunk, a new version of the shoe called the Nike SB Dunk, with tech components specifically designed for skateboarding, to help launch the new skate-focused brand off the ground.
 And that it did.
 The new SB Dunk was backed by some of the best skaters and skate shops in the world when it debuted, like Reese Forbes, Danny Supa, Supreme, and others, which helped create hype for the sneaker in the 2000s.

 Today, the Dunk is as popular as ever.
-It’s still released in skateboarding collaborations, hyped collaborations, and in hundreds of colorways, in both its skate and regular models.
+It’s still released in skateboarding collaborations, hyped collaborations, and in hundreds of colorways, including the famed Panda Dunk, in both its skate and regular models.
 With so many options to choose from, you’re bound to find a Nike Dunk that speaks to your style at Stadium Goods.

 When did Nike Dunks first come out?